tonysmith1sme/TonySmith1sme/README.md

 # 👀 I’m interested in ...
 - Linux
-- BGP Network(but i'm not a professional BGP player :( )
+- BGP Network (but i'm not a professional BGP player)

 # 📫 How to reach me
 - [Telegram](https://t.me/TonySmith_1s_me)